jp7677/dxvk-nvapi/README.md

 Proton 6.3-6 and newer includes DXVK-NVAPI but it is disabled by default.

 - Use `PROTON_ENABLE_NVAPI=1` as game launch argument in Steam to enable DXVK-NVAPI.
+- Disable the `nvapiHack` in DXVK with `dxgi.nvapiHack = False` set in a DXVK configuration file, see [dxvk.conf](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf#L51).
-- Copy `nvapi.dll`/`nvapi64.dll` into the `dist/lib/wine/nvapi`/`dist/lib64/wine/nvapi` folder of your Proton installation, e.g. in `~/.steam/steam/steamapps/common/Proton 6.3/` if you want to manually update the included version.
+- Copy and replace  `nvapi.dll`/`nvapi64.dll` into the `dist/lib/wine/nvapi`/`dist/lib64/wine/nvapi` folder of your Proton installation, e.g. in `~/.steam/steam/steamapps/common/Proton 6.3/` if you want to manually update the included version.

 ### Lutris